 Light touch – don’t press hard!
 It’s tempting but unnecessary.
 You’ll prevent cutting yourself if you keep a light touch.

 Use a shave oil – I personally prefer shaving oil over cream which tends to be full of unnecessary additives.
 Plus shave oil leaves your skin moisturized after shaving so it works a double purpose.
-My personal favorites are the ODE Olio Healing Balm (use code HEALTHYMAVEN for 15% off) and Primally Pure’s Baby Balm (Use code MAVEN for 15% off)
+My personal favorite is the ODE Olio Healing Balm (use code HEALTHYMAVEN for 15% off) or the Oui The People Shave Oil.

 How Often to Switch Your Blades

 Typically you’ll need to switch out your safety blade after roughly 10 shaves.
 However, for women it really depends on the surface area you are shaving.
 If you shave a lot of body hair you may want to switch more often or less if it’s infrequent.

 Well Kept – What I currently use.
 A little pricey but a great women owned Canadian brand.